 The inclusion of Children’s Rights in the Bill of Rights was a major development for South African children, many of whom had suffered previously, their rights not being adequately protected in terms of applicable Law.

 Children are among the most vulnerable members of society and are reliant on others for care and protection.
-It is our responsibility as a society to protect and look after our children, who, will ultimately become our future – and in turn, look after us.
-By knowing and understanding South African children’s rights, we are in a good position to recognize when a child is being ill-treated or in need and take action.
+It is our responsibility as a society to protect and look after our children.
+Who will ultimately become our future and who will look after us.
+We need to understand South African children’s rights.
+So that we are in a good position to recognize when a child is being ill-treated or in need and take action.

 Children’s rights are those found in Section 28 in the Bill of Rights in the Constitution of South Africa and form a basis for the best interest of the child in all matters affecting children.
 The rights are outlined as follows:

-Every child (South African citizen under the age of 18) has the right:
+Every child (South African citizen under the age of 18) has the right to:

-- to a name and a nationality from birth;
+- a name and a nationality from birth;

-- to basic nutrition, shelter, basic health care services and social services;
+- basic nutrition, shelter, basic health care services and social services;

-- to be protected from maltreatment, neglect, abuse or degradation;
+- be protected from maltreatment, neglect, abuse or degradation;

-- not to be required or permitted to perform work or provide services that – a) are inappropriate for a person of that child’s age or b) place at risk the child’s well-being, education, physical or mental health, or spiritual, moral or social development;
+- not be required or permitted to perform work or provide services that: a) are inappropriate for a person of that child’s age or b) place at risk the child’s well-being, education, physical or mental health, or spiritual, moral or social development;

 - to not be used directly in armed conflict and to be protected in times of armed conflict